ahsumon85/simple-spring-boot-microservice/README.md

 ##
 # Item Service

 Now we will see `micro-item-service` as a resource service.
 The `micro-item-service` a REST API that lets you CRUD (Create, Read, Update, and Delete) products.
-It creates a default set of items when the application loads using an `ProductApplicationRunner` bean.
+It creates a default set of items when the application loads using an `ItemApplicationRunner` bean.

 Add the following dependencies: